 Fifth District Court of Appeals Encourages Legislature to Clarify Statute

-The decision of whether and when to petition for incapacity of an elderly relative is challenging and can rarely be accomplished without the assistance of an experienced practitioner.
-However, even with an experienced attorney the frustration level is high for parties involved in the guardianship process, due in part to the lack of clarity and direction contained in the relevant portions of the law.
+The decision of whether and when to petition for the incapacity of an elderly relative is challenging and can rarely be accomplished without the assistance of an experienced practitioner.
+However, even with an experienced attorney, the frustration level is high for parties involved in the guardianship process, due in part to the lack of clarity and direction contained in the relevant portions of the law.

 The procedure for asking a Florida court to declare someone incapacitated is codified in Florida Statute §744.331(4) which explains the process following the petition to determine incapacity:

 “Within 5 days after a petition for determination of incapacity has been filed, the court shall appoint an examining committee consisting of three members.
 One member must be a psychiatrist or other physician.
-The remaining members must be either a psychologist, gerontologist, another psychiatrist, or other physician, a registered nurse, nurse practitioner, licensed social worker, a person with an advanced degree in gerontology from an accredited institution of higher education, or other person who by knowledge, skill, experience, training, or education may, in the court’s discretion, advise the court in the form of an expert opinion[.]”
+The remaining members must be either a psychologist, gerontologist, another psychiatrist, or other physicians, a registered nurse, nurse practitioner, licensed social worker, a person with an advanced degree in gerontology from an accredited institution of higher education, or other people who by knowledge, skill, experience, training, or education may, in the court’s discretion, advise the court in the form of an expert opinion[.]”

 The statute also provides that “[e]ach member of the examining committee shall examine the person.
 Each examining committee member must determine the alleged incapacitated person’s ability to exercise those rights … [citation omitted].”

 “Each member of the examining committee must submit a report within 15 days after appointment.”
 Importantly, the statute provides that if a majority of the examining committee members conclude that the alleged incapacitated person is not incapacitated in any respect, the court shall dismiss the petition.